It’s almost time for the biggest virtualization and cloud computing event of the year: VMworld 2019. Are you ready?

 Several of the top tourist destinations in San Francisco are within close walking distance of the Moscone Center:

 - Yerba Buena Gardens – A public park with art and greenspace.
 Their website says that a portion of the gardens will have restricted access August 24 – 29 for a private event (do those dates look familiar?).
-VMworld Fest (the official VMworld party) was held at the gardens in 2014 with The Black Keys headlining.
-(VMware has yet to announce the location or band for VMworld Fest 2019.)
+VMworld Fest (the official VMworld party) was held at the gardens in 2014 with The Black Keys headlining. (

 - San Francisco Museum of Modern Art – One of the largest contemporary and modern art museums in the world featuring works by famous artists including Frida Kahlo, Diego Rivera, and Andy Warhol.